 In addition to the taxes already paid by The Queen, the Palace (Privy Purse) also pays tax on the income provided by the Duchy of Lancaster, The Queen’s private income source, which she is entitled to as Monarch.

 The Queen herself receives a personal income from The Duchy of Lancaster, an estate which goes back centuries.
-While the Duchy does not pay tax, the income receivable by the Privy Purse is taxable, after the deduction of official expenditure – thus The Queen is still paying into the Treasury, and not taking a taxpayer’s penny out of it.
+While the Duchy does not pay tax, the income receivable by the Privy Purse is taxable, after the deduction of official expenditure – thus The Queen is still paying into the Treasury on this income.
 The Queen has paid tax on this income since 1993.